 At Haslemere, cars damage the surface of the main path, causing potentially dangerous ruts which then often collect water, further degrading the surface.
 They also block the path for people trying to get to their plots.
-Where possible use the trolleys at either end to transport your stuff.
+Vehicles may not be brought on to the Haslemere site without prior permission from the committee.
+Permission will not be granted where the use of the trolleys or wheelbarrows is considered to be a reasonable an alternative, or if the path is too wet.